allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 = OIT in general

 *Q: Do I have to take a dose every single day?*\
 Yes!
-OIT does require a time commitment.
+It is most effective when taken regularly and consistently.
+OIT does require a significant time commitment.
 Of course, doses might be held in the case of sickness or if it is unsafe.

 *Q: What if one dose is missed?
 E.g. it is forgotten?*\
 Do not double-dose!
 Resume normal dosing the next day.